LucaSilva-r/TaikoZucchini/README.md

 ## Legal And Keys

 Bring your own legally obtained game files and key material.
-Taiko Zucchini does not distribute the Taiko game EBOOT, Sony SDK files, TrueAncestor/scetool keys, app loader keys, or other proprietary files.
+Taiko Zucchini does not distribute the Taiko game EBOOT, Sony SDK files, app loader keys, or other proprietary files.

 Project code is released under the MIT license.
 Vendored dependencies and font assets keep their own licenses; see `THIRD_PARTY_NOTICES.md`.